Workers’ Compensation Help for Employers

 • To write letters or make phone calls on behalf of your business

-All small business plans from LegalShield include benefits of legal consultation, document review, attorney drafted letters and phone calls on behalf of your business to help resolve legal issues.
-Depending on the type of plan, trial defense and a designated number of pre-trial and trial hours are included at no additional charge.
+All small business plans from LegalShield include benefits of legal consultation, document review, lawyer-drafted letters and phone calls on behalf of your business to help resolve legal issues.
+Our Small Business Legal Plus and Small Business Legal Pro plans include an optional trial defense add-on for only $14.95/month that provides a designated number of pre-trial and trial hours.

 Regardless of your specific legal need, we suggest you review plan details and pricing to find the membership level that best fits your situation.